Making the big decision

 Can first-year students take School of Communications courses?

 Absolutely.
 We believe students should enjoy their chosen major from the start.
-Many students take the opening course in their department in the first or second semester at Elon: COM 100 Communications in a Global Age or SEM 212 Contemporary Sport Management.
+Many students take the opening course in their department in the first or second semester at Elon: COM 100 Communications in a Global Age or SPT 212 Contemporary Sport Management.
 New students also participate in the voluntary FreshTV program in the fall term or get involved in student media.

 Are scholarships available?